mattblovell/kodi_panel/README.rst

-Brightness
+LCD Brightness
-**********
+**************

 An LCD panel in a darkened room can be *very* bright.
-That was one of my reasons for focusing primarily on a music now-playing screen initially.
+That was one of my reasons for focusing initially on a music now-playing screen initially.

 There is some code present to try using luma.lcd's PWM feature for the backlight.
-Unfortunately, as of Oct 2020 anyway, RPi.GPIO (even the Odroid version) is using a pthreads-based software PWM.
+Unfortunately (as of Oct 2020) RPi.GPIO (even the Odroid version) uses software to control the PWM (via pthreads).
 Since exact scheduling cannot be guaranteed with Linux, the screen's brightness can flicker.
+I've not yet found a way to make use of the C4's available hardware PWM together with luma.lcd.

 I ended up soldering a 10 kΩ trimpot inline with the LED wire.
+With that I could at least adjust the brightness down.

 License